ddotx/rxjs-state/libs/rxjs-state/src/lib/core/operators/coalesce.md

  # Description
  Rendering, in most web applications, is by far the most performance crucial part.
- The _coalesce_ operator's general purpose is to buffer state changes together to a single emission per `animationFrame` enabling the user to update render changes only once per `animationFrame`.
+ The _coalesce_ operator's general purpose is to buffer state changes together to a single emission per `animationFrame`, enabling the user to render changes only once per `animationFrame`.
- By default changes will be emitted on the trailing end of an `animationFrame` but this behavior is fully configurable by the `durationSelector` and the `config`
+ By default, changes will be emitted on the trailing edge of an `animationFrame`.
+ This behavior is fully configurable by the `durationSelector`.

- Furthermore the _coalesce_ operator provides the option to define a custom scope.
-If provided, changes will only be emitted once per scope.
-This helps especially in component based architectures.
+ However, the _coalesce_ operator provides the option to define a custom coalescing scope via the `config`.
+If provided, the buffered changes of the source will only be emitted once per scope.
+ This is especially helpful in scenarios where you want to have only one emission across multiple subscribers.

+ You find a more in depth explanation in the [Usage](#scoping) section of this document.

  # API
  ## Signature